 Marking personal objects, shoes and slippers:

 In order to avoid loss and mix up of their residents’ belongings, the nursing and care homes require to label in the name of your loved ones ALL of their belongings including shoes.
 For this purpose, you can used our personalised name stickers.

 Waterproof, long lasting these stick on labels are like all our name labels printed with solvent free inks.

 Just the thought of labelling everything can be quite daunting!
 Here at Mine4Sure, to help you making this task a bit easier, we have created the Senior Pack.
 It, not only, contains 90 ultra-resistant iron on or sew on clothing labels (you choose which ones suit you best) but will also allow you to label objects and shoes thanks to the stickers it includes: 24 small stickers (for pens, hygiene products, phone, pill and hearing aid boxes…), 16 mini stickers (for glasses and small objects), 2 rectangular stickers (for walking stick, zimmer frame, wheelchair…) and 12 shoe stickers to label 6 pairs of shoes, slippers… All our labels are waterproof, washable and printed with solvent free inks.

 Designed in collaboration with professionals working in care or nursing homes, this pack meets the specific requirements of our beloved seniors thanks to its vivid colours allowing a strong contrast.
 In addition, the “big characters” option makes it easier for the seniors with a visual deficiency.
-The shapes of stickers and the logos offered are particularly adapted to our seniors’ tastes.
+We have adapted the shapes of stickers and the logos for this pack to our seniors’ tastes.

-If you have any question on our labels and the marking of your loved ones moving to a care home, do not hesitate to contact Emma or Franziska, in our customer team.
-They will be very happy to answer all your questions 🙂 Just email them email@example.com
+If you have any question on our labels and the marking of your loved ones’ belongings, do not hesitate to contact Emma or Franziska, in our customer team.
+They will be very happy to answer all your questions 🙂 Just email them firstname.lastname@example.org